-During this process, I felt as if I were writing about my own history in that the 60s are as far back as I can remember.
-Hippie ideology, fashion and music as my parent culture is also the originator of symbolisms that have effected youth countercultures which can be seen well into the millennium.
+During this process, I felt as if I were writing about my own history.
+Hippie ideology, fashion and music is my parent culture and the originator of symbolisms that have effected youth countercultures which can be seen well into the millennium.

 The poverty, the homelessness, the drug addiction and the personal tragedies all became part of the commodity.
 Reminiscent of the same pathway that absorbed the hippie movement and the significance of the kind of culture that it represented entirely.